ArkashJ/CS411_labs/README.md

 # CS411_labs

 Welcome to CS411!
-This will be the repo for lab sections A2 and B2.
+This will be the repo for lab sections A3, A4.

 I will continuously update this repository with lab assignments and supplementary course materials.
 If you have any specific requests for content to be included in the repository, please don't hesitate to let me know.